VladislavPoliakov/WWSERVICEaug8a/code.txt

 /*
 Made by V.V.Poliakov (ParrKenna) for WWSERVICE.
 Comments are for following code, that goes after it:
 //COMMENT
     |
     V
 code();
 Some questionable moments and my contacts are listed and explained in the end of this code/document.
 */

-//Libraries.
+// Libraries.
 #include <Arduino.h>
 #include <PZEM004Tv30.h>
 #include <LiquidCrystal.h>
 #include <Wire.h>
 #include <EEPROM.h>
 /*
  Buttons ID's for analog keyboard.
  Same codes means the same button